ucldc/rikolti/README.md

 AWS provides the [aws-mwaa-local-runner](https://github.com/aws/aws-mwaa-local-runner) repo, which provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally via use of a Docker container.
 We have forked this repository and made some small changes to enable us to use local-runner while keeping our dags stored in this repository.
 (See this slack thread for more info: https://apache-airflow.slack.com/archives/CCRR5EBA7/p1690405849653759)

-To set up this dev environment, first clone the repo locally:
+To set up the airflow dev environment, clone the repo locally:

 ```
 git clone git@github.com:ucldc/aws-mwaa-local-runner.git